-3) There’s Cat and Cow Pose to strengthen the back and pelvic area, but here’s Holy Cow!
-Pose that indicates the back’s out…again!
+3) Cat and Cow Pose strengthens the back and pelvic area.
+The Holy Cow!
+Pose is much more useful, since it can indicate to others that your back is out…again!

-4) There’s Half Lord of the Fishes Pose which stretches the hips and cleanses the internal organs, but here’s the Oh Lord, My Hip Pose.
+4) Lord of the Fishes Pose stretches the hips and cleanses the internal organs.
+The Oh Lord, My Hip Pose is a much more appropriate name, since that is EXACTLY what the over 40 crowd will be screaming.

-5) There’s the Downward Facing Dog Pose which stretches and strengthens the whole body, but here’s the Downward Face-Plant.
-(I practice this one often.)
+5) Downward Facing Dog Pose gently stretches and strengthens the whole body.
+The Downward Face-Plant gently informs the body that flat surfaces are deceptive bastards (I practice this one often.)

-8) There’s Half Revolved Belly Pose which is good for strength and flexibility of the spine, but here’s Half Colonoscopy Prep Pose.
+8) Half Revolved Belly Pose is good for strength and flexibility of the spine.
+Half Colonoscopy Prep Pose is good for tying your stomach in knots in preparation for Full Colonoscopy Pose..
 (It’s only “Half” because you’re still awake and dressed.)

-10) And finally there’s Corpse Pose which is used at the end of class to allow the body to relax and process everything that’s gone before, but here’s the Are You Still Alive?
-Pose.
-(Since I occasionally feel the need to “recline” on the kitchen floor [don’t ask] and that’s usually the first response I get when a family member finds me in this pose.)
+10) Corpse Pose is used at the end of class to allow the body to relax and process everything that’s gone before.
+Are You Still Alive?
+Pose is most frequently practiced in an attempt to get some peace and quiet, since faking your own death may be the only peace and quiet you can get.
+(The pose is so named due to this usually being the first response you’ll get when a family member finds you in this pose.)

 * As it is with EVERYTHING in life, if you have health problems or physical limitations, PLEASE talk to your Doc before you dive in and start any new exercise regimen!

-That being said, Yoga really is a great way to keep your muscle a little less stiff and improve your mental state.
+That being said, Yoga really is a great way to keep your muscles a little less stiff and improve your mental state (especially for those of us living with a chronic illness).
 There are easy poses that can even be done from a seated position in a chair.

 Here are some cool resources I found, both articles on the benefits of Yoga for folks with chronic illness and a few of the books I’ve tripped across in the past on Amazon.